Two-Day, Grade-Leveled Class Information

 The 2-Day Classes are DROP-OFF classes.
 Parents are only required to be on campus for their volunteer days (see below).

-The Tampa Covenant Homeschoolers two-day grade level classes serve to provide students with a rich teaching and social environment two days each week (Tuesdays and Thursdays), as well as at-home lesson plans and support for three at-home days each week.
-Hours are from 9 - 1 (Kindergarten) and from 9 - 2 (First Grade, Second Grade, and Third Grade).
+The Tampa Covenant Homeschoolers two-day grade level classes serve to provide students with a rich learning and social environment two days each week (Tuesdays and Thursdays), as well as at-home lesson plans and support for three at-home days each week.
+Hours are from 9 - 1 (Kindergarten), from 9 - 2 (First Grade, Second Grade) and from 9 to 2:15 (Third Grade).
 The Two-Day classes are drop-off classes.
-The on-campus requirement does not apply to these students.
 Our school year dates are on the "Important Dates" page.

 - Parents are the primary teachers.
-Co-op teachers of two-day classes are available for help and support.
-Lesson plans for at-home days are provided, but are optional.
+Teachers of two-day classes are available for help and support.
+Lesson plans for at-home days are provided.

 - Parents are always welcome in the classroom.